 I had to go back.

 "I have to go get my painting!"
 I said backing up.

 "No!
 You can't!"

 The Code of The AlphaWerewolf

-When Caroline Blair meets her mate, she realizes he's Alpha Luca Ronan; the most feared and influential werewolf of them all.
+COMPLETED - When Caroline Blair meets her mate, she realizes he's Alpha Luca Ronan; the most feared and influential werewolf of them all.
 With his unpredictable temperament and uncontrollable nature, Alpha Ronan strikes fear into the heart of all.
-Because of th...
+B...